The Reason It’s Called a Funnel

-It is important to understand the analogy of the funnel — your leads start at a big opening at the top and are filtered through a small opening at the bottom.
-At the top, you have a broad pool of people with a modicum of interest.
-At the bottom, you have a small number of people with a high degree of interest.
-As you engage and educate them through the funnel, the pool of available purchasers decreases, and you wind up with a small audience of highly qualified buying prospects.
+While it’s important to understand the analogy of the funnel, journey, and flywheel it’s also important to remember the most important aspect of marketing to developers — that you’re marketing to developers.
+If you catch their attention you have a broad, but skeptical, pool of people with a modicum of interest.
+As they learn more about your product, you have a small number of skeptical people with a high degree of interest.
+As you engage and educate them through the marketing process, the pool of available purchasers decreases, and you wind up with a small audience of highly qualified buying prospects.

 Race to the Bottom